Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 www.insource.org

-INSOURCE provides families, parents, caregivers and providers in the state of Indiana with information and trainings to be able to advocate for individuals with special needs.
+INSOURCE provides families, parents, caregivers, and providers in Indiana with information and training to advocate for individuals with special needs.
+By empowering parents and caregivers, they help strengthen the autism community and ensure that autistic individuals receive the support they need to thrive.

 LOGAN Community Resources, Inc.